strogo/ithaca/_posts/2010-07-29-ruby-dynamic-includes.md

 ## First solution: use the `self`

-The first (and so far, only) response to my SO question began, "So what if it's private."
+The first (and so far, only) response to my SO question began, "So what if it's private?"
 The author then reminded me that there are ways around that kind of privacy:

     class Worker